mhiew/material-calendarview/README.md

 All of this and more can be done via the decorator api.
 Please check out the [decorator documentation](https://github.com/prolificinteractive/material-calendarview/wiki/Decorators).

 ## Recent Changes

+### Major change in 2.0.2

+Migrated to AndroidX.
+Switched from ThreeTenABP to Java.Time Desugaring

 ### Major Change in 2.0